zburns/zburns/README.md

 I hold a **Master's Degree in Computer Science** from [Bowling Green State University](http://www.bgsu.edu) with a specialization in Parallel and Distributed Computing, a **Bachelor's Degree in Computer Science** with a Minor in Chemistry, and have done Electrical Engineering Master's work at the [University of Toledo](http://www.utoledo.edu).

-- 🔭 I’m currently working on sophisticated business growth software using Delphi, .NET and Python.
+- 🔭 I’m currently working on sophisticated business growth software using Microsoft C# .NET, Delphi Object Pascal, a little Python and even Artificial Intelligence sprinkled in there somewhere.
 - ⚡ You can read more about my crazy life [here](http://www.zackburns.com).

+Note, that most of my Repositories are PRIVATE due to active and ongoing paid projects.
+I'm not against developing and releasing public code, it's just not my personal property at this time.

-How to reach me:
+How to reach me and other fun facts:
 - 📫 Twitter: [zburns](https://twitter.com/zburns)
 - 📫 Linkedin: [Zachary Burns](https://www.linkedin.com/in/zachary-burns/)
+- ⚡ Fun fact: I hold an FAA Private Pilot License
+- ⚡ Fun fact: I went to college for a degree in Chemistry in 1992 to eventually work for the FBI as a Forensic Analyst.....then I found the World Wide Web and the Internet....the rest is history!

+I'm always busy working on something related to my hobbies, but I'm willing to collaborate 👯 on almost anything Science or Technology related.
+Contact me via Telegram if you want to chat.

 ![](https://github-readme-stats.vercel.app/api?username=zburns&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)

 ![](https://visitor-badge.glitch.me/badge?page_id=zburns.zburns)

-Note, that most of my Repositories are PRIVATE due to active and ongoing paid projects.
-I'm not against developing and releasing public code, it's just not my personal property at this time.

 <!--
 **zburns/zburns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.